Use the SLIDEY THING to investigate the effects of poaching and climate change.

 8. Sea lion

-The sea lion population has dropped from around 300,000 in 1980 to fewer than 100,000.
-The number is still dropping. they're classified as endangered.
+The sea lion population has dropped from around 300,000 in 1980 to fewer than 100,000, and the number is still dropping.
+They are classified as endangered.

-Vulnerable to the effects of climate change on ocean currents, which impacts the abundance of fish, they're also victims of bycatch in commercial fishing.
+Vulnerable to the effects of climate change on ocean currents, which impacts the abundance of fish, they are also victims of bycatch in commercial fishing.
 Read more here.

 9. Giant panda

 The rarest members of the bear family, pandas live mainly in bamboo forests high in the mountains of western China, where they subsist almost entirely on bamboo.
-As of 2004 their population was under 1,600 individuals. they're listed as endangered.
+As of 2004 their population was under 1,600 individuals.
+They are listed as endangered.

 Hunting remains an ever-present threat.
-Poaching the animals for their fur has declined due to strict laws.
-Hunters seeking other animals in panda habitats continue to kill pandas accidentally.
+Poaching the animals for their fur has declined due to strict laws, but hunters seeking other animals in panda habitats continue to kill pandas accidentally.
 Read more here.

 Wild bonobos can only be found in forests south of the Congo river in the DRC.
 Like the chimpanzee, bonobos share about 98% of their DNA with humans.
-And like the chimpanzee, they're classified as endangered.
+And like the chimpanzee, they are classified as endangered.